Big reasons you should be eating more fiber

 Try these easy ways to add this vital nutrient into your diet every day.

-There are two types of fiber, soluble and insoluble, with most plant-based foods containing some of each.
+There are two types of fiber, soluble and insoluble.
+Most plant-based foods contain some of each.

-• Soluble fiber, which dissolves in water, prevents your body from fully absorbing dietary fat and cholesterol—which can help lower your “bad” cholesterol count.
-It also helps you digest food more slowly, which evens out blood sugar levels and keeps you feeling fuller, longer after eating a meal.
+• Soluble fiber dissolves in water.
+It prevents your body from fully absorbing dietary fat and cholesterol.
+This can help lower your low-density lipoprotein (LDL or “bad” cholesterol) count.
+It also slows food digestion, which helps to manage blood sugar levels and keeps you feeling fuller, longer after eating a meal.
 This, in turn, can help you maintain a healthy weight.

-• Insoluble fiber, on the other hand, feeds the bacteria that make up the bulk of your stool, which keeps things moving through your digestive system.
+• Insoluble fiber feeds the bacteria that make up the bulk of your stool, which keeps things moving through your digestive system.

-That’s not all.
-Fiber is found in nature in plant-based foods like fruits, vegetables, whole grains, nuts, seeds, and beans.
-As a result, fiber-rich foods often contain other beneficial nutrients, such as antioxidants and high-quality plant proteins.
+Animal-based foods like meat and dairy products don’t contain fiber.
+It primarily appears in nature in plant-based foods like fruits, vegetables, whole grains, nuts, seeds, and beans.
+Because of this, fiber-rich foods often contain other beneficial nutrients, such as antioxidants and high-quality plant proteins.

-"Fiber is a marker for good, healthy foods," says Robert Breakey, MD, head of IHA’s Family Medicine Division, part of Saint Joseph Mercy Health System in Ann Arbor, Michigan.
+"Fiber is a marker for good, healthy foods," says Robert Breakey, MD, a family medicine specialist in Ann Arbor, Michigan.
 "People who eat higher fiber do better because of what comes with it."
+It’s a big reason fiber is often linked to lower disease risk.
+A healthy overall diet that includes plenty of fiber helps to reduce the chances of developing heart disease, stroke, type 2 diabetes, and some cancers, including colorectal cancer.

 Fiber in your diet

-If you’re anything like the typical American, your fiber intake is around half that amount.
-That’s largely because processed foods make up more than half of our diets, according to a 2017 study published in Population Health Metrics.
-On average, the more heavily processed the food, the less fiber it contains.
+The vast majority of people in the United States don’t eat enough fiber.
+That’s largely because processed foods make up more than half of our diets, according to the Centers for Disease Control and Prevention.
+Generally speaking, the more heavily processed the food, the less fiber it contains.

-If you’re averaging 15 grams of fiber a day, doubling that may seem daunting.
+If you don’t get much fiber, increasing your intake may seem daunting.
 Breakey advises starting slowly.
 "Even moving from the standard American diet to eating an extra serving of vegetables a day is progress," he says.
 "Every time you eat, it’s an opportunity to eat something better."

-That doesn’t mean you should turn to a supplement.
+If you're considering a fiber supplement, speak with a healthcare provider first.
 Breakey says that a supplement would only provide fiber from a single plant product.
 It won’t bring with it the nutrients you get from eating a variety of whole, fiber-rich foods.
 He advises reserving fiber supplements for the occasional bout of constipation, which is also a sign of a diet that’s too low in fiber.
 Once the supplement helps clear things out, aim to add more whole foods that are naturally high in fiber.

 A high-fiber diet plan